5 minute read

 If you are blogging for money or branding, Blogger is not recommended.
-Reason being, you have limited control on visibility in search engines and are limited when trying to add new features.
+The reason is, you have limited control over visibility in search engines and are limited when trying to add new features.

 Compared to WordPress, Ghost.org is a radical new blogging platform for publishing professional blogs.
 Unlike WordPress, Ghost doesn’t have a free hosting option.
 Their rates are anywhere from $19 to $199 per month depending on support, bandwidth, storage, etc. Custom domains are included in all of their packages.

 Ghost is simply just for blogging, without any need to be a hosted website; however, it is more powerful, open, and elegant than current platforms like, say, Tumblr or Svbtle.

 No custom post types, no plugins, no permalink tweaking, and complex settings to fiddle with.
 You get a preview of your posts and the option to add or edit them.
 All of their packages include automatic updates and backups, so no need to worry about losing your data or conflicting plugins.

 The Ghost blogging platform does not have external plugins for SEO; it’s built-in directly.
 You will need to focus on quality content and have knowledge of how search engines work and crawl page content.
 Metadata is automatically generated, but does have a manual override option for more advanced users.
 You will also have control of the XML sitemaps and Google AMP (fast mobile pages) is supported.

 Tumblr.com is often overlooked but has tremendous SEO and social media marketing potential.
 With 300 million monthly visitors, 50% of the users being under the age of 25 & many of whom are teenagers, Tumblr is already the largest hosted blog platform on the web.